Back to all blogs

 The Role of Circadian Rhythms

-Your body operates on a 24-hour internal clock, and your hormones are no exception.
-TSH levels follow a very specific "circadian rhythm."
-They typically peak in the middle of the night (between 11:00 pm and 5:00 am) and hit their lowest point (the "nadir") in the late afternoon.
+Your hormones follow a 24-hour internal clock.
+TSH levels typically peak in the middle of the night (11:00 pm to 5:00 am) and hit their lowest point in the late afternoon.

-If you have a blood test at 8:00 am, your TSH will naturally be higher than if you have the same test at 4:00 pm.
-This is another reason why clinicians often prefer morning tests.
-If you are struggling with "mystery symptoms" like fatigue and brain fog, an afternoon test might show a "normal" TSH, while an early morning fasting test might reveal that your TSH is actually climbing above the healthy range.
+If you have a blood test at 8:00 am, your TSH will naturally be higher than at 4:00 pm.
+This is why clinicians prefer morning tests.
+If you are struggling with fatigue and brain fog, an afternoon test might show a "normal" TSH, while an early morning fasting test might reveal it is actually climbing above the healthy range.

 The Biotin Warning: A Crucial Preparation Step

-Perhaps more important than whether you eat a piece of toast is whether you take a "Hair, Skin, and Nails" supplement.
-Many of these over-the-counter products contain high doses of Biotin (Vitamin B7).
+Perhaps more important than food is whether you take "Hair, Skin, and Nails" supplements.
+Many contain high doses of Biotin (Vitamin B7).

-High Biotin levels typically cause a "false high" in T3 and T4 results and a "false low" in TSH.
-This combination looks exactly like hyperthyroidism (an overactive thyroid) on paper, leading to unnecessary worry or even incorrect treatment.
+Biotin is used in the chemical processes laboratories use to measure hormones.
+High concentrations of Biotin in your blood can "trick" the equipment, typically causing a "false high" in T3 and T4 and a "false low" in TSH.
+This looks exactly like hyperthyroidism on paper, leading to unnecessary worry or incorrect treatment.

-At Blue Horizon, we recommend stopping any supplement containing Biotin for at least 48 to 72 hours before your blood draw to ensure the laboratory can provide an accurate reading.
+We recommend stopping any supplement containing Biotin for at least 48 to 72 hours before your blood draw to ensure an accurate reading.

 Medications and the Morning Routine

-If you are already taking thyroid medication, such as Levothyroxine (T4) or Liothyronine (T3), the timing of your dose on the day of the test is critical.
+If you are already taking thyroid medication, such as Levothyroxine (T4) or Liothyronine (T3), the timing of your dose on test day is critical.

 The general advice in the UK clinical community is to delay your thyroid medication until after your blood has been drawn.
-Simply bring your tablets with you to the clinic or have them ready at home for after your finger-prick test, and take them as soon as the sample is collected.
+Take your tablets as soon as the sample is collected.

 The Blue Horizon Method: A Phased Approach to Symptoms